NYSE Arca Ticker:

 AdvisorShares Investments, LLC, located at 4800 Montgomery Lane, Suite 150, Bethesda, Maryland 20814, serves as investment adviser of the Fund.
 As of September 30, 2022, the Advisor had approximately $1.3 billion in assets under management.

-The Advisor continuously reviews, supervises, and administers the Fund’s investment program.
-In particular, the Advisor provides investment and operational oversight of the Sub-Advisor.
-The Board supervises the Advisor and establishes policies that the Advisor must follow in its day-to-day management activities.
-Pursuant to an investment advisory agreement between the Trust and the Advisor, the Advisor is entitled to receive an annual advisory fee of 1.50% based on the average daily net assets of the Fund.
-The Advisor pays the Sub-Advisor out of the advisory fee it receives from the Fund.
-For the most recent fiscal year, the Fund paid the Advisor a fee of 1.50% based on its average daily net assets.
+The Advisor, subject to the supervision of the Board, provides an investment management program for the Fund and manages the investment of the Fund’s assets.
+Pursuant to an investment advisory agreement between the Trust and the Advisor, the Advisor is entitled to receive an annual advisory fee of 0.70% based on the average daily net assets of the Fund.
+For the most recent fiscal year, the Fund paid the Advisor a fee of 0.21% after waiver/reimbursement based on its average daily net assets.

 The Advisor bears all of its own costs associated with providing these advisory services and the expenses of the members of the Board who are affiliated with the Advisor.
 The Advisor may make payments from its own resources to broker-dealers and other financial institutions in connection with the sale of Fund shares.

+The Advisor may hire one or more sub-advisers to oversee the day-to-day investment activities of the Fund.
+The sub-advisers would be subject to oversight by the Advisor.
 Pursuant to an exemptive order from the U.S. Securities and Exchange Commission (the “SEC”), the Advisor, subject to certain conditions, has the right, without shareholder approval, to hire a new unaffiliated sub-adviser or materially amend the terms of a sub-advisory agreement with an unaffiliated sub-adviser when the Board and the Advisor believe that a change would benefit the Fund.
-The Prospectus will be supplemented when there is a significant change in the Fund’s sub-advisory arrangement.
+The Prospectus will be supplemented if a sub-adviser is hired for the Fund.

 A discussion regarding the basis for the Board’s most recent approval of the Fund’s investment advisory agreement is available in the Trust’s Annual Report to Shareholders dated June 30, 2022.

-The following portfolio managers are primarily responsible for the day-to-day portfolio management of the Fund.
+The following portfolio manager is primarily responsible for the day-to-day portfolio management of the Fund.

-Additional information about the portfolio managers’ compensation, other accounts managed by the portfolio managers, and the portfolio managers’ ownership of securities in the Fund is available in the SAI.
+Additional information about the portfolio manager’s compensation, other accounts managed by the portfolio manager, and the portfolio manager’s ownership of securities in the Fund is available in the SAI.

 OTHER SERVICE PROVIDERS